haliliceylan/gitlab_cloud_deploy/README.md

 Docker images for deployments on major cloud platforms (GDC, Azure, AWS)

-### :warning: Deprecation warning

-The `registry.gitlab.com/gitlab-org/cloud-deploy:latest` Docker image is deprecated.
-You can still pull it, but it will not be updated, and there will be no official support for it.

-Update your CI pipeline configuration to use one of the following images instead:

-- `registry.gitlab.com/gitlab-org/cloud-deploy/aws-base:latest` to use AWS CLI commands.
+- `haliliceylan/aws-base:latest` to use AWS CLI commands.
-- `registry.gitlab.com/gitlab-org/cloud-deploy/aws-ecs:latest` to deploy your application to AWS ECS.
+- `haliliceylan/aws-ecs:latest` to deploy your application to AWS ECS.

 ### AWS